If you love Chalupas from Taco Bell, you will love this Homemade Mexican Chalupas recipe!

 - Turn dough onto a floured surface and roll until smooth.
 Mold the dough into a loaf about 8 inches.
 Divide the dough in half, then into fourths.
 See the picture above.
 Roll each individual section into a ball and roll out the small ball of dough into a round circle about 4-5 inches wide.

-- Fill your chalupas with beef, lettuce, cheese, tomatoes, and a dollop of sour cream.
+- Fill your chalupas with beef seasoned with taco seasoning, lettuce, cheese, tomatoes, and a dollop of sour cream.
 Top with taco sauce if desired.

 - Category: Entree